A weak regularity lemma for polynomials: Applications

-\begin{remark} Theorem~\ref{thm:surj} can be viewed as a result about systems of polynomials equations.
-Note that for any nonzero system of degree-1 polynomials $\P=(P_1,\ldots,P_m)$, there is a line\footnote{In fact, an affine subspace of dimension $\dim\Span(\P)$.} $\ell \in \F^m$ such that each system of equations $\P(\x)=y$ for $y \in \ell$ has a solution (indeed, take any nonzero component $P_i$ and note that it must be surjective).
-Theorem~\ref{thm:surj} implies that for a system of (non-homogeneous) polynomials $\P$ of any degrees, if the above property doesn't hold, then $\P$ must have a strong algebraic structure (namely, small $\rk_{d/2}(\P)$). \end{remark}

 Theorem~\ref{thm:surj} is a special case of a theorem about the degree of curves contained in the image of a polynomial map.
-We next define the \emph{univariate degree} of a polynomial map $\P$, which, roughly, measures the sparsity of the image of $P$, or how far $P$ is from being surjective---the larger it is, the further $P$ is from being surjective.
+We next recall the definition of the \emph{univariate degree} of a polynomial map $\P$, which can be thought of as a combinatorial measure of ``complexity'' of the image of $\P$.
+In particular, for a single polynomial $P$, it can be thought of as a measure of surjectivity---the larger it is, the further $P$ is from being surjective.

 \begin{definition}[Univariate degree] For $\P \colon \F^n \to \F^m$,